The ultimate guide to covid-WFH-socially distanced Christmas

 3. The Taste Tester

 Continuing the food theme, there’s a whole host of taster sessions on offer at the moment from cheese and wine tasting to cocktail making - it’s interactive fun at its finest.
-Don’t brie left behind, check out companies Virtually Together, Exclusive 88 Entertainment and Virgin Experiences at Home for event lists.
+Don’t brie left behind, check out companies like Virtually Together and Virgin Experiences at Home for event lists.

 4. The Secret Santa